Quuxplusone/blog/_posts/2025-08-11-varaldo-and-chiti.md

 [some quite interesting notes on its design process](https://www.muppetlabs.com/~breadbox/txt/infirni-notes.html):

 > Virgil finds Pilgrim drifting in midnight,
-> Bids Pilgrim visit sin's finishing pit:
+> bids Pilgrim visit sin's finishing pit:
 > Insists glimpsing spirits sinking in shit,
-> Sizzling in pitch, will gift him with insight.
+> sizzling in pitch, will gift him with insight.
 >
 > Circling in with diminishing windings,
-> Visiting kith, slinging witticisms,
+> visiting kith, slinging witticisms,
-> Indicting kings with biting criticisms,
+> indicting kings with biting criticisms,
-> Inscribing in ringing tristichs his findings.
+> inscribing in ringing tristichs his findings.
 >
 > Drinking in sights, drinking his fill,
-> Skirting grim imps with childish tricks,
+> skirting grim imps with childish tricks,
-> Sighing, “ ’Tis right: it is His will.”
+> sighing, “ ’Tis right: it is His will.”
 > Pilgrim clings tight whilst Virgil climbs Nick's
 > bristling thigh: flipping, climbs still,
-> Till sighting night's shining, inspiring pinpricks.
+> till sighting night's shining, inspiring pinpricks.

 (This is also a good place to mention that within the present decade (the 2020s), "Kinton Ford" (a pseudonym) composed a lipogrammatic English translation of all 136 lines